IGVF-DACC/igvf-metadata-submitter/UPDATE.md

 4) Refresh the spreadsheet and check the version number in the `IGVF` menu.

-5) Additionally run `IGVF` - `Show sheet info & check script version` to make sure that the script is up to date.
+5) Additionally run `IGVF` - `Check for script update` to make sure that the script is up to date.